 Many small merchants abroad impose credit card processing surcharges — often a relatively low flat fee but sometimes a transaction percentage as high as 3% or 4%.

 The best way to avoid these fees is to carry enough cash to get you through until you return to your home base for a break.
 Just don’t carry too much to avoid making yourself a target for theft.

 Petty theft can happen anywhere.
 Pickpockets love crowded areas where tourists congregate, such as public plazas, busy sidewalks, and subway platforms.

 It happened many years ago, but I remember the evening I was nearly pickpocketed like yesterday.
 I was standing shoulder-to-shoulder on a crowded subway platform in Barcelona when I felt a rustle near my right cargo pocket (yes, I was wearing cargo shorts).

-I looked down and, sure enough, an older gentleman was deftly reaching into the partially opened void, closing in on my oblivious wallet.
-I batted his hand away, moved laterally through the crowd, and hopped on an arriving train, keeping my eyes on the guy the whole time.
+I looked down, and an older man was deftly reaching into the partially opened void, closing in on my wallet.
+I batted his hand away, moved through the crowd, and hopped on an arriving train, keeping my eyes on the guy the whole time.

 - Don’t leave your wallet in plain sight (no open cargo shorts pockets!)

 - Don’t handle cash in public unless you’re engaged in a financial transaction

 - Completely close purses and bags, and carry them in front of you